th-d74a-user-group-thug/Kenwood-D74-HT-Notes/README.md

 The TH-D74A can connect to DSTAR repeaters to route voice and data traffic around the country and the rest of the world.
 Before connecting to other DSTAR users the TH-D74 must first connect to a local DSTAR Repeater.
 A list of the available D-STAR repeaters is maintained by [D-STAR Info site](http://www.dstarinfo.com/repeater-list.aspx).

+##### Connecting to a Digital Repeater

+If a repeater list is already loaded on your radio you can discover nearby repeaters by pressing and holding the down navigation control button.
+After a moment a screen will appeard.
+Use the navigation control to select "Find Nearby Repeaters.
+Once you've selected the desireable repeater...

 ### APRS